rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 * Azure Service Health
   * You can see a count of Service Health service issues, planned maintenance events, and health advisories.
 Azure Service Health provides personalised information when problems in the Azure infrastructure impact your services
 * Application Insights.
-  * See KPIs for each AppInsights resource in the current subscription.
+  * Application Insights is an Azure service that helps you get actionable insights through application performance management and instant analytics.
+Within Azure Monitor, you can see KPIs for each AppInsights resource in the current subscription.
 The KPIs are optimised for server-side application monitoring across ASP.NET web apps, Java, Node, and General application types.
 The KPIs include metrics for request rate, response duration, failure rate, and availability %.

 If you have not on-boarded to Log Analytics or Application Insights, or if you have not configured any Azure Alerts in the current subscription, this page provides links to begin your on-boarding process.